heavyai/heavyai/docs/source/usage.rst

 Use :meth:`Connection.select_ipc` to select data into a pandas ``DataFrame`` using CPU shared memory to avoid unnecessary intermediate copies.
-To use this method, **the Python code must be running on the same machine as the OmniSci installation.**
+To use this method, **the Python code must be running on the same machine as the HeavyDB installation.**

 .. code-block:: python